partykit/partykit/apps/docs/src/content/docs/guides/index.md

 This will automatically open a WebSocket connection to the PartyKit server at `ws://localhost:1999/party/my-room`, and send a greeting message.

-The `room` id, in this case `"my-room"`, uniquely identifies the party that you're connecting to.
+The `room` id, in this case `"my-room"`, uniquely identifies the room that you're connecting to.
 Each time you use a new room id, a new PartyServer instance is created.

 This means that two clients connecting with the same `room` id will always be connected to the same server and can communicate to each other.
 In other words, creating new server instances is as easy as using a new id.